ibm-cloud-docs/Cloudant/databases/creating-a-db.md

 All Go examples require the `service` object to be initialized.
 For more information, see the API documentation's [Authentication section](https://cloud.ibm.com/apidocs/cloudant?code=go#authentication-with-external-configuration) for examples.
 {: go}

-## Example - Creating a nonpartitioned database
+## Example - Creating a non-partitioned database
 {: #example-creating-a-non-partitioned-db}

-To create a nonpartitioned database, see the following example:
+To create a non-partitioned database, see the following example:

 ```sh
 curl -H "Authorization: Bearer $API_BEARER_TOKEN" -X PUT "$SERVICE_URL/products"